Carved stone turtle unearthed from Angkor reservoir site

 The dig also discovered some other rare artifacts, including two metal tridents and a carved head of a naga, a mythical creature.

-The Angkor complex is Cambodia’s biggest tourist attractions, as well as a UNESCO World Heritage site and a symbol of national pride that is emblazoned on the Cambodian flag.
+The Angkor complex is Cambodia’s biggest tourist attraction, as well as a UNESCO World Heritage site and is included in the Cambodian flag.

 Mao Sokny said discoveries of such artifacts help Cambodians take pride in their heritage.